SAP-archive/teched2020-DAT260/exercises/ex9/README.md

 ## Exercise 9.2 Using Shortest_Path_One_To_All <a name="subex2"></a>

 The Shortest_Path_One_To_All is similar to the Shortest_Path we have seen in the previous exercises.
-However, the result is not a WeigthedPath, but a Graph.
+However, the result is not a `WeigthedPath`, but a `Graph`.
 We will use the travel "time" as cost function.
 The vertices of this output graph have an attribute "CALCULATED_COST" which indicates the minimum time required to reach the vertex.

 `GRAPH g_spoa = SHORTEST_PATHS_ONE_TO_ALL(:g, :v_start, `<br>`
 "CALCULATED_COST", `<br>`